cjcarvajal/cuestion-publica-analysis/README.md

 # We know what you did - An analysis on Colombia congressman financial assests

+## Take to the visualization

+Ok, we know you are anxious so [click here](https://cjcarvajal.github.io/cuestion-publica/)

 ## The history

 Cuestion Publica is an independent journalist organization based in Colombia, focused on investigations concerning interactions between politics and economics, and more accurately in public topics such as health system management, public wealth, laboral laws, social conflicts and minorities.
 Their interest in such topics is guided to achieve public political control on  governments and their members.
 Due to this interest, the “We know what you did” project was born, as an initiative to obtain political control on the representatives’ wealth.
 Aiming, for instance, to identify trends, features outliers in the financial assets of the congress members, and furthermore to identify possible corruptions cases.
 Having these objectives in mind, we, as a team, consider Visual Analytics as the right approach to help Cuestion Publica fulfill their purpose, as we can provide a common language using the Tamara Munzner framework, and thanks to the enhancement that visualization produces in the human analysis capabilities.